-The Subclass 482 has a short term stream (visa granted for up to 2 years) and a medium term stream (visa granted for up to 4 years).
-In order to qualify for the Subclass 482, the role needing to be filled must appear as an occupation on the Combined List of Skilled Occupants and must be advertised in a prescribed way before the application can be lodged.
-The applicant must have a minimum of two years relevant work experience, the skills to fulfil the role and meet the English language, health and character requirements.
+The TSS visa has a short term stream (visa granted for up to 2 years) and a medium term stream (visa granted for up to 4 years).
+In order to qualify for the TSS, the role needing to be filled must appear as an occupation on the Combined List of Skilled Occupations and must be advertised in a prescribed way before the application can be lodged.
+The applicant must have a minimum of two years of relevant work experience, the skills to fulfil the role and meet the English language, health and character requirements.
 The Australian Government is regularly reviewing the visa programs, requirements and conditions.
 The Australian Government website should be checked for updates.

 This is an increasingly complex and important aspect of the Australian immigration system.
 Underpinning immigration compliance is the premise that non Australian citizens can only work in Australia if they have a visa containing appropriate work rights.

 Similarly, the Employer Sanctions provisions of the Migration Legislation provide that employers may only employ workers with the right to work in Australia on their visa.
 The provisions impose strict liability, and employers who inadvertently employ a foreign worker without appropriate work rights will automatically be liable for an offence under the civil liability provisions of the Act unless they can show that they took certain prescribed steps (including conducting work rights checks).

 Home Affairs’ published service standard for processing TSS sponsorship, nomination and visa applications varies and can be anywhere from 5 days (for 'accredited sponsors') to 11 months for very complex applications.
 Processing times vary according to demand and the complexity of the application, so it is important for employers to plan ahead to factor application preparation and processing times into the hiring process.